 What are the main risks when climbing Kilimanjaro?
-Hiking up Kilimanjaro is an incredible adventure.
+Hiking up the mountain is an adventure.
 But it comes with many challenges that require preparation and awareness.
 The main risks include:

 1. Altitude Sickness

-The most significant risk on Kilimanjaro is altitude sickness, also known as acute mountain sickness (AMS).
-This condition arises from rapid exposure to lower oxygen levels at higher altitudes.
+The biggest risk on the mountain is altitude sickness.
+It is also known as acute mountain sickness (AMS).
+This condition is caused by rapid exposure to lower oxygen levels at higher altitudes.
 Common symptoms include headaches, dizziness, nausea, fatigue, and shortness of breath.
-If ignored, it can escalate to life-threatening conditions such as high-altitude pulmonary edema (HAPE) or high-altitude cerebral edema (HACE).
+If ignored, it can cause life-threatening conditions such as high-altitude pulmonary edema (HAPE) or high-altitude cerebral edema (HACE).

 To minimize the risk: